 iPhones are inherently secure and private, perhaps more than any other smartphone.
 That’s due to Apple’s strong commitment to user privacy and the rock-solid encryption and security that it builds into every device.

 But there will always be those consumers who desire a little more privacy, for whatever reason.
-If you’re among the particularly privacy-conscious individuals, Apple’s baked-in or default security features might not be enough for you.
+If you’re among those particularly privacy-conscious individuals, Apple’s baked-in or default security features might not be enough for you.

 Luckily, there are some simple and easy tips you can apply to your own iOS device (and Apple account) to make it even more secure and private than it already is.